Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 __Assets [force]__ | Build all prefabs into bundles (players etc) __All [force]__ | Build all levels and prefabs into bundles __Build game__ | Build code and bootstrapper scene
 __Run__ | Start game in _boot mode_.
-No level loaded, only bootstrapper.
+No level loaded.
+Only bootstrapper.
 __Open build folder__ | Open the folder containing the standalone player __Update Registry__ | Updates the registry used when building prefab bundles.

-Updating the registry only needs to be done when new game elements (ect.
-Character, Replicated entity, Hero definition) are added to the project
+Updating the registry only needs to be done when new game elements (Character, Replicated entity, Hero definition) are added to the project